pinepain/k8s-grav/README.md

 `kubectl expose deployment pinepain-grav --type=NodePort`.
 After service goes live `minikube service pinepain-grav` will open grav main page in your default browser.
 Login page will be located under `/admin` route where you could log in using default admin credentials `admin:admin`.

-*NOTE: At the moment when you log in, grav will improperly redirect you back to main page ignoring port.
-You will have to go back to `/admin` page with proper port and refresh it and then you'll get that admin page.*

 Also you may simply create and edit pages under `data/pages` directory using your favorite text editor and they will be immediately accessible from pods.